 K-12 classroom experience as observers, aides, tutors, and instructors in diverse educational settings is woven throughout candidates' four years of study and practice.

-- Elementary candidates invest 200 hours in field experiences followed by 600 hours in 16 weeks of student teaching.
+- Elementary candidates invest 200 hours in field experiences followed by 600 hours during 16 weeks of student teaching.

 - 5-12 secondary candidates invest 140 hours in field experiences followed by 600 hours during 16 weeks of student teaching.

 - K-12 candidates invest more than 140 hours in field experiences followed by varied hours during student teaching, depending on their area of study.

 All licensure programs are approved by the Minnesota Board of Teaching and accredited by the NCATE (National Council for the Accreditation of Teacher Education).

 - Grade K-6 Elementary Education